5 Effective Burn-Out Strategies For Business Owners During The Holidays

 The holidays, if you want them to be, can be such a beautiful time.
 All the lights, the activities, the coziness, the extra time with family and friends but for business owners, the pressure of this time of year can be entirely too overwhelming.

-It almost feels like as a small business owner the pressure is even higher!
+It almost feels like, as a small business owner, the pressure is even higher!
 It might have something to do with the business being something you own.

 Once we reach November, I always start to implement stress reduction strategies even before I'm stressed.
-I experience stress and burnout more easily and more intensely than most people I discovered after a doctor's appointment one time.
+I experience stress and burnout more easily and more intensely than most people, I discovered after a doctor's appointment one time.
 So I know that I have to keep that in check.

-If you're in the same boat where this time of year drives your stress level up and you reach the critical burnout point here are 5 effective tips to help reduce your stress and burnout and allow you to enjoy the end of the year.
+If you're in the same boat where this time of year drives your stress level up and you reach the critical burnout point, here are 5 effective tips to help reduce your stress and burnout and allow you to enjoy the end of the year.

 1. Take slow mornings

 Slow living was the best strategy I discovered in 2021.
-Now I'm not perfect with it but once I started making more of a conscious effort things really did change.
+Now I'm not perfect with it, but once I started making more of a conscious effort, things really did change.

 Slow living is all about being intentional and mindful in your daily processes.
-It's taking an extra minute with your breakfast to let your senses activate, it's doing a 5 minute meditation after lunch to improve your focus, it's getting up and looking out the window for a minute to clear your mind, it's tuning into the sounds of nature and being present on a walk through the park, it's taking the time to notice the beauty around you, it's reflecting on gratitude each day before you go to bed.
+It's taking an extra minute with your breakfast to let your senses activate, it's doing a 5-minute meditation after lunch to improve your focus, it's getting up and looking out the window for a minute to clear your mind, it's tuning into the sounds of nature and being present on a walk through the park, it's taking the time to notice the beauty around you, it's reflecting on gratitude each day before you go to bed.

 Start implementing slow living in some of the simple moments of your life.
-You don't have to do everything slow but simply taking a minute to breathe deeply while looking out the window can help your heart rate slow and decrease the stress building up in your body.
+You don't have to do everything slowly, but simply taking a minute to breathe deeply while looking out the window can help your heart rate slow and decrease the stress building up in your body.

 For more information on slow living check out a blog I did earlier this year.